 The William Heath Robinson Trust (WHRT) is a registered charity established in 1992 to preserve and manage the collection of Heath Robinson’s work assembled by his daughter.
 The Trust’s collection is the only significant holding of his work in public ownership and includes over 900 pieces of original art work as well as his books and other published material and an archive of important letters.
 The national and international importance of the WHRT collection is attested to by letters of support from (amongst others): Sir Nicholas Serota, Director of the Tate; Desmond Shawe-Taylor, Keeper of the Queen’s Pictures; and Margaretta Fredrick, Chief Curator, Delaware Art Museum.
 The collection is currently in storage in temporary accommodation provided by the London Borough of Harrow.

 The West House and Heath Robinson Museum Trust (HRMT) is a registered charity formed in 2001 with the aim of preserving West House in Pinner and creating new community facilities and a permanent home for the WHRT collection.
 The Trust has already completed Phase 1 of the project, having raised £1.5m from the local Council and other sources to restore West House and return it to community use with a café, function rooms and a small gallery.
-The building is well supported by the community, but there is only a small space, shared with the local Books of Remembrance, to exhibit items from the WHRT collection.
+The building is well supported by the community, but there was only a small space, shared with the local Books of Remembrance, to exhibit items from the WHRT collection.
 The two trusts have therefore embarked on Phase 2 to raise funds to extend West House to create a new Heath Robinson museum with all the spaces and services required to enjoy, study and promote the work of this incredibly inventive and talented artist.

 Our vision and the Project

 Our vision is that, in addition to being a cultural centre and war memorial, West House will become the national and international centre for the understanding and appreciation of the life and work of William Heath Robinson and a unique centre for the wider study of illustration as an art form.
 This will be achieved by complementing the restoration of West House with a major new-build museum extension commissioned from ZMMA Architects.
 The building will comprise gallery spaces; an education suite; museum accreditation standard storage; research facilities; a shop and an office.
 A new permanent exhibition gallery will combine original artwork with books, photographs, film and digital media to tell the full story of Heath Robinson’s artistic career.
-Temporary exhibitions will provide a changing programme for a wide range of visitors.
+Special exhibitions will provide a changing programme for a wide range of visitors.